freenas/freenas-docs/userguide/plugins.rst

    Installing a Plugin

-The installation will take a few minutes as the system will first download and configure a jail to contain the installed software.
-It will then install the plugin and add it to the :guilabel:`Installed` tab as shown in
-:numref:`Figure %s <view_installed_plugins_fig>`.
+The installation takes a few minutes because the system downloads and configures a jail to contain the installed software.
+It then installs the plugin and adds it to the :menuselection:`Plugins --> Installed` section as shown in :numref:`Figure %s <view_installed_plugins_fig>`.

-.. warning:: Be patient and wait for the installation to finish.
-   Navigating away from the installation before it is finished will cause problems with the installation.

 .. _view_installed_plugins_fig: